Hudson School–Chapter 3

 I look at Henry.
-He’s standing there under Miss Cole’s hand like a little soldier almost at attention, as close as a seven-year-old can get to it.
+He’s standing there under Miss Cole’s hand like a little soldier almost at attention, as close as an almost seven-year-old can get to it.
 He doesn’t fight or try to stay with me, and he doesn’t cry.
 Henry hardly ever cries.
 He takes whatever comes at him, not wanting to “make a scene,” which is what Mother calls it.

 “Your mother called,” Dr. Israel says, opening the big door and pushing me with him out to the curving drive where Mother told us to get out of the car.
 “She said your things will be up on the evening bus from the city.
 Wonder why she didn’t bring it up with you boys.”

 “She didn’t want to spoil the surprise,” I say.

 He looks down at me like maybe I’ve said something wise.
 Or smart-ass, which is the way Father looks at me when I say almost anything.
 We wait for a delivery truck to pass.
 He takes my hand to pull me onto the road.
 “This is Quaker Ridge Road.
 Never never never cross it without myself or a teacher present.
 Or Scruggs.
 Do you understand?”